Founding Investors · co-op.care Technologies LLC

 In a traditional startup, dilution is a zero-sum negotiation.
 In a cooperative, patron unit issuance to caregivers is a design feature: it is the mechanism that makes the turnover thesis real.
 When caregivers have genuine ownership, they stay.
 When they stay, families get continuity.
 When families get continuity, the business has 90-day, 180-day, and 12-month retention statistics no traditional agency can show a health system.
 The dilution is the moat.
 All investor members — co-founders and founding investors — accept this structure equally.
 There is no investor class that is protected from cooperative dilution, including the co-founders.

-Investors who respect honesty more than pitch polish are the ones we want.
-Here is a direct account of the risks we've identified and how we're thinking about them.
+The investors we want respect honesty more than pitch polish.
+Here is a direct account of the risks we have identified and how we are addressing them.
+Read the risks-before-returns section before you read the numbers.

 Timeline